The field of dreams – and the story behind it

 Pre-match beers for fans and casual visitors

-Finally, at the stadium itself, overlooking the VIP sector and the pitch, the Ovalrestaurant opens to the public on non-match weekdays 11am-3pm – you’ll have to reserve a table for the game.
+Within the stadium itself, overlooking the pitch, the Ovalrestaurant opens to the public on non-match weekdays – for big events, it’s VIP-only or you can reserve for domestic fixtures.
 Tasteful line drawings and black-and-white photographs line the walls.
-The menu changes daily, but usually features a few football-themed dishes, main courses around SF20.
+The menu changes daily, but usually features a few football-themed dishes.